-The Color of Change: Inter-Ethnic Youth Leadership for the 21st Century
+The Color of Change: Inter-ethnic Organizing and Leadership for the 21st Century

 By Manuel Pastor, Rhonda Ortiz, Jennifer Ito, Veronica Terriquez, Vanessa Carter, Jennifer Tran, and Teresa Cheng

 - Program for Environmental and Regional Equity (PERE)

 - Los Angeles, CA 90089-1291